 This stockholder proposal recommends that the board of directors of the company act to implement a simple majority vote standard.
 The company's by-laws already provide that nearly all proposals submitted to a vote of the company's stockholders require the affirmative vote of a simple majority of the shares present in person or represented by proxy and entitled to vote on the matter.
 The exceptions to this simple majority vote requirement are limited and pertain to certain fundamental matters regarding corporate structure and governance, including (i) the alteration, amendment or repeal of certain provisions in the certificate of incorporation and by-laws relating to stockholder meetings, board structure and meetings, director elections and board vacancies, and (ii) the removal of directors, which require the approval of at least 80 percent of the outstanding shares entitled to vote.
-In addition, the company's certificate of incorporation requires the approval of at least two-thirds of the outstanding shares entitled to vote for certain business combinations with a 20% stockholder and the sale, lease or exchange of all or substantially all of the assets or property of the company.
+In addition, the company's certificate of incorporation requires the approval of at least two-thirds of the outstanding shares entitled to vote.
+In addition, the company's certificate of incorporation requires the approval of at least erector of the outstanding shares entitled to vote over for certain business combinations with a 20% stockholder and the sale, lease or exchange of all or substantially all of the assets or property of the company.